svx/k8-traefik/docs/tutorial.md

       - update
 ```

+- `name` A cluster can have multiple *ClusterRoles*, this name indicates that this role is only for Traefik

 <!-- markdownlint-disable -->
-You can check the full file reference for `00-role.yml` on [GitHub](https://raw.githubusercontent.com/svx/k8-traefik/main/reference/rbac.yaml "Link to full file reference on GitHub").
+You can check the full file reference for `00-role.yml` on [GitHub](https://raw.githubusercontent.com/svx/k8-traefik/main/reference/00-role.yaml "Link to full file reference on GitHub").
 <!-- markdownlint-enable -->

 ---

-### 1.2 Configure A Service Account
+### 2.2 Configure A Service Account

 In the next step you will create a dedicated [*ServiceAccount*](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/ "Link to Kubernetes docs about ServiceAccounts") for Traefik.